-Any disturbance to a Stream Environment Zone (SEZ) requires approval from the Lahontan RWQCB.
-If one acre or more of overall disturbance is slated to occur during construction, which is not currently anticipated, compliance with the NPDES General Construction Permit will be required.
-Note that no SEZ disturbance is planned as part of this Project.
+Any disturbance to a SEZ requires approval from the Lahontan RWQCB.
+If one acre or more of overall disturbance is slated to occur during construction, which is anticipated, compliance with the NPDES General Construction Permit will be required.

 Tahoe Regional Planning Agency General Permit and Stream Environment Zones (SEZ)